How to Train a Kitten

 The Importance of Kitten Training

 Kitten training is an important part of raising a well-behaved cat.
 Training can also keep her safe from hazards, reduce accidents in the house and make leaving the house together less stressful.
-With consistency and positive reinforcement, your kitten will know her name and know how to use her litter box in no time.
+With consistency and positive reinforcement, your kitten will gain confidence, know her name and know how to use her litter box in no time.